andrewgarn/AGFoundation/README.md

 - CoreLocation
 - Foundation
 - MapKit
+- Macros
 - MessageUI
 - StoreKit
 - System Configuration
 - UIKit

 Using AGFoundation in one of your projects?
-Please get in touch with a link to the app and let me know about it.
+Please get in touch with a link to the app and let me know.

 Usage
 -----